godweiyang/wechat-analysis/README.md

 # wechat-analysis
-several python scripts for wechat analysis
+files for analysing wechat chat record

+For more details, refer to [https://godweiyang.com/2019/12/29/wechat-analysis/](https://godweiyang.com/2019/12/29/wechat-analysis/)